fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/rooms/supported-ca-and-compliance-policies.md

 #### [Teams Rooms on Windows](#tab/mtr-w)

-Below is a table of device compliance settings and recommendations for their use with Teams Rooms.
+Supported device compliance settings and recommendations for their use with Teams Rooms on Windows.

 | Policy | Availability | Notes |
 |--------------|---------------|----------------|